iahuang/jargon-js/README.md

 ## Notes

 - This library is by no means lightweight, due to the built-in wordlists.
 As of right now, the build is around 3MB in size.

+## Building from Source

+Run `tsc` to compile then run `post.py` to do additional bundling and post-processing steps.

+The raw build output from `tsc` will be located at `build/_jargon.js`